w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/no-repetitive-links.md

 ---
 status: developing
 type: supplemental
-issueLabel: No repetitive links
 ---

-The :term[page]/:term[view] does not have adjacent :term[interactive elements] that achieve the same outcome
+Repetitive adjacent links that have the same destination are avoided.

-:::except-when
-- That outcome is a form of dismissal.
+:::ednote
+Supplemental if applicable to all :term[content], else best practice.
 :::

 :::note